BCDH/TEI-Completer/README.md

 # TEI Completer
 [![Build Status](https://travis-ci.org/BCDH/TEI-Completer.png?branch=master)](https://travis-ci.org/BCDH/TEI-Completer)

-The TEI Completer is a highly customizable plugin for setting up and activating remote-driven autocompletions of attribute values in the oXygen XML Editor.
+The TEI Completer is a highly customizable plugin for setting up and activating remote-driven autocompletions of attribute values in the [oXygen XML Editor](http://www.oxygenxml.com).

 We use it in a variety of contexts ranging from morphosyntactic annotation and standardization of historical spellings, to linking words with particular dictionary senses and reference strings with entries in authority files.

 While we developed the TEI Completer for very specific use cases in our own projects, we hope it may be useful to other DH scholars who rely on remote sources for their TEI attribute values.

-The plugin has been developed at the Belgrade Center for Digital Humanities under the motto "TEI, You... complete me."
+The plugin has been developed at the [Belgrade Center for Digital Humanities](http://www.humanistika.org/) under the motto "*TEI, You... complete me.*"

 ![alt text](doc/images/combo.png?raw="true" "TEI Completer in action")